 - Cloud VM cluster resource: The VM cluster is a child resource of the infrastructure resource, providing a link between your Exadata cloud infrastructure resource and Oracle Database.
 Networking, OCPU count, IORM ( see About IORM, and Oracle Grid Infrastructure are configured and managed at the VM cluster level.
 To create a cloud VM cluster, you must have an existing Cloud Exadata infrastructure resource to house the VM cluster.

-- Exadata Cloud Infrastructure only supports using the new resource model (consisting of separate Exadata infrastructure and VM cluster resources) to provision Exadata Cloud Infrastructure instances, regardless of the hardware shape family you are choosing (X7, X8, or X8M).
+- Exadata Cloud Infrastructure only supports using the new resource model (consisting of separate Exadata infrastructure and VM cluster resources) to provision Exadata Cloud Infrastructure instances, regardless of the hardware shape family you are choosing (X7, X8, X8M, or X9M).
 The DB system resource model and APIs are deprecated for Exadata Cloud Infrastructure.

 Prerequisites for Creating an Cloud Exadata Infrastructure Instance